exarmic/slurm_ansible/README.md

 vagrant up server_centos_ansible

-During bringing up vm vagrant installs ansible, git and makes git clone
+During bringing up vm vagrant installs ansible, git and makes git clone.
+The VM has 2 nics. one of them has ip 192.168.56.83.

 SSH to VM: